amovah/traderbot-dhedge/README.md

 now you should be able to visit site on `http://localhost:8081`

-to bring down the bot, run this command: `docker-compose down`
+to bring down the bot, run this command: `docker-compose down`.